Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Worked through a view dataset with Randall, joining various tables in order to build a dataset that included expense data for a customer.
 - Started the SQL course on Codecademy
-- Developer's meetup in the PM
+- Developer's meetup in the PM (we discussed some interesting topics, including a Stack Overflow survey of developers, Data is Beautiful on Reddit, and the merits of Ruby over Python or vice versa)

 **Thoughts:**
 - I enjoyed learning some SQL at Wyncode, and am happy to dive deeper.
 It seems like a lot of people at BrightGauge know it!
 Another cool skill to have in my toolbox!
 - Knowing Rails/Active Record helps immensely with SQL

+### Day 94: April 5, 2018 Thursday

+** Today's Progress**:
+-

+**Thoughts:**
+-